sab148/MiSaTo-dataset/README.md

 ## 📌  Introduction

 In this repository, we show how to use the Misato database.
-You can access the properties of different structures and use them in Pytorch based dataloaders.
+You can access the calculated properties of different protein-ligand structures and use them for training in Pytorch based dataloaders.
 We provide a small sample of our dataset along with the repo.

-You can freely download the **FULL Misato dataset** from Zenodo using the links below:
+You can freely download the **FULL MISATO dataset** from Zenodo using the links below:

 - MD (120GiB)
 - QM (5 GiB)